How to Start an Organization

 - On the left side of the page click “REGISTER AN ORGANIZATION”

-- Scroll down to the bottom of that page and click “REGISTER A NEW ORGANIZATION” – fill out the application completely and upload your constitution when prompted, then submit your application.
+- Scroll down to the bottom of that page and click “REGISTER A NEW ORGANIZATION” – complete the application and upload your constitution when prompted, then submit your application.

 - Shall be open to all TWU students regardless of race, creed, disability, sexual orientation, age and/or sex (National sororities, NPC and NPHC groups, are exempt from gender discrimination under Title IX Education Code).